-The 2023 Call for Applications is open.
+The 2023 Call for Applications is now closed.

 The Fund considers projects jointly submitted by two scientists at the beginning of their careers.